ChenyangQiQi/FateZero/README.md

 ## FateZero Editing

 Download the [stable diffusion v1-4](https://huggingface.co/CompVis/stable-diffusion-v1-4) (or other interesting image diffusion model) and put it to `./ckpt/stable-diffusion-v1-4`.

-You may refer to the following bash command:
+<details><summary>Click for bash command: </summary>

 ```
 mkdir ./ckpt
 # download from huggingface face, takes 20G space